csircimapbioinfo/SanaKhan/README.md

 2. QSAR Model: For Quinoxaline class of compounds.

 **Usage Manual**:
-1. Extract QSARTNBC.zip file.
+1. Extract QSARTNBC_R_Package.zip file.
 Set R-path to extracted directory.
 2. Access QSARTNBC_0.1.0.zip OR QSARTNBC_0.1.0.tar.gz.
 And upload 'QSARTNBC' package to R. (As: library(QSARTNBC))
 3. Call tool as: QSARTNBC()
 4. Upload .sdf file of query small molecule. and wait for results.